 1992 The Dower House was refurbished and visited by HRH Duchess of Gloucester on June 1st and the Princess Alice Hall was built.

 1995 PHC celebrated its 175th anniversary with a service at Westminster Abbey.

 2000 HRH Princess Alice, Duchess of Gloucester died and was succeeded as President by her daughter in law, the present Duchess of Gloucester

 2003 New Science Centre and Art Centre opened by HRH the Duchess of Gloucester.

 2014 The Orchard replanted.

-2016 Development of a new Performing Arts centre begun.
+2016 Plans developed for a new Performing Arts Centre.

 2017 Visit of HRH The Duchess of Gloucester to dedicate the foundation stone for the new PA Centre, plant a rose in the replanted Rose Garden and to open the Heritage Wall.